 - Courses are presented tuition free and are open on a national and international1 basis.
 Travel and related costs are at the expense of the attendee’s agency.
-A modest fee may be assessed by the sponsoring agency to cover the costs of course incidentals such as the training room, breaks and AV equipment.
-Meals and their cost, if offered by the sponsoring agency, are optional for attendees.

 - The sponsoring agency administers the registration process under the following general guidelines: